b4you/EmpAppDocs/WebAdmin/admin-user.rst

    :alt: interface_basic
    :scale: 50 %

-This is a list of user of the system.
+This is a list of user in the system.
 The administrator can view user detail, edit user profile and assign the user to a group or many groups.

 #.
 The list of active users.
 #.
 The list of deactive users who nolonger use application anymnore.